Instructor: Paul Kimble

 Classes by this instructor

-This 35-hour course is for law enforcement and prosecutors who want to improve and increase their expertise and knowledge in the investigation and prosecution of domestic violence cases.
-The week-long, interactive, scenario-based class will focus on trauma-informed responses, barriers for prosecution and law enforcement, report writing and search warrants, charging cases, trial strategies, utilizing expert witnesses, forensic nursing and advocacy; attendee self-care, and many other topics.
+This three-day course is for law enforcement and prosecutors who want to improve and increase their expertise and knowledge in the investigation and prosecution of domestic violence cases.
+The interactive, scenario-based class will focus on trauma-informed responses, barriers for prosecution and law enforcement, report writing and search warrants, charging cases, trial strategies, utilizing expert witnesses, forensic nursing and advocacy; attendee self-care, and many other topics.
 Attendees will work "real" cases from the initial 911 call through the prosecution phase.
+We strongly encourage law enforcement and prosecutors from the same jurisdiction to attend this class together.
 At the end of the course, attendees will have a greater understanding of the elements needed for a prosecutable and winnable case.

 Domestic Violence, Protection Orders and Risk of Lethality